HoTT/Coq-HoTT/STYLE.md

 ## 1.5.
 Higher Inductive Types ##

-At present, higher inductive types are restricted to the `HIT/` directory, and are all defined using [Dan Licata's "private inductive types" hack][hit-hack] which was [implemented in Coq](https://coq.inria.fr/files/coq5_submission_3.pdf) by Yves Bertot.
+Most higher inductive types are defined in the `HIT/` directory, but `Colimits/GraphQuotient` also uses a HIT.
+All are defined using [Dan Licata's "private inductive types" hack][hit-hack] which was [implemented in Coq](https://coq.inria.fr/files/coq5_submission_3.pdf) by Yves Bertot.
 This means the procedure for defining a HIT is: